mdelorme/Introduction-to-MPI-Tech-io-Playground/markdowns/p2p_blocking.md

 `float` | `MPI_FLOAT`
 `double` | `MPI_DOUBLE`

 There are lots of other types, that you can find in the official [MPI standard documentation](http://mpi-forum.org/docs/mpi-3.1/mpi31-report.pdf).
-We will see later that it is also possible to create your own custom datatypes.
+It is also possible to create your own datatypes but we won't see how in this course.

 **A number of elements**